Ioannina: Last Ottoman century (1822–1913)

 The Zosimaia was the first significant educational foundation established after the outbreak of the Greek War of Independence (1828).
 It was financed by a benefaction from the Zosimas brothers and began operating in 1828 and fully probably from 1833.
 It was a School of Liberal Arts (Greek, Philosophy and Foreign Languages).
 The mansion of Angeliki Papazoglou became the Papazogleios school for girls as an endowment following her death; it operated until 1905.

 In 1869, a great part of Ioannina was destroyed by fire.
 The marketplace was soon reconstructed according to the plans of the German architect Holz, thanks to the personal interest of Ahmet Rashim Pasha, the local governor.
 Communities of people from Ioannina living abroad were active in financing the construction of most of the city's churches, schools and other elegant buildings of charitable establishments.
 The first bank of the Ottoman Empire, the Ottoman Bank, opened its first branch in Greece in Ioannina, which shows the power of the city in world trade in the 19th century.
 As the 19th century came to a close, signs of national agitation emerged among some parts of the city' s population.
 In 1877 for example, Albanian leaders sent a memorandum to the Ottoman government demanding, among other things, the establishment of Albanian language schools and various Muslim Albanians of the Vilayet formed in Ioannina a committee which aimed at defending Albanian rights, but it was inactive in general.
 The Greek population of the region authorized a committee to present to European governments their wish for union with Greece; as a result Dimitrios Chasiotis published a memorandum in Paris in 1879.

 According to the Ottoman censuses of 1881–1893, the city and its environs (the central kaza of the Sanjak of Ioannina), had a population comprising 4,759 Muslims, 77,258 Greek Orthodox (including both Greek and Albanian speakers), 3,334 Jews and 207 of foreign nationality.
 While a number of Turkish-language schools were established at the time, Greek-language education retained its prominent position.
 Even the city's prominent Muslim families preferred to send their children to well-established Greek institutions, notably the Zosimaia.
 As a result, the dominance of the Greek language in the city continued: the minutes of the city council were kept in Greek, and the official newspaper, Vilayet, established in 1868, was bilingual in Turkish and Greek.

+By 1908 an Albanian association was already active in Ioannina with the goal of removing the Albanian schools and churches of Ioaninna from the Greek's Patriarchate sphere of influence.

 During the Ottoman period (turcokracy) the religious-linguistic minority of "Turco-yanniotes" (Τουρκογιαννιώτες) existed in Ioannina and neighbouring areas.
 These were islamized "Yaniotes" (= people from Ioannina), who spoke Greek.
 There is a limited number of texts written with Greek alphabet in their idiom.